Mizoram police seize drugs worth over Rs 6.35 crore in week-long crackdown

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-Subsequently, a team of special narcotics police station also carried out an operation at Selesih near Aizawl, Mizoram, on Thursday and seized 597 phials (80.49 kg) of codeine from the possession of a woman peddler, the statement said.
+Subsequently, a team of special narcotics police station also carried out an operation at Selesih near Aizawl on Thursday and seized 597 phials (80.49 kg) of codeine from the possession of a woman peddler, the statement said.

 Further investigation based on the confession of the woman accused led to seizure of 1,292 more phials (179.40 kg) of codeine worth around Rs.
 9.44 lakh from a warehouse in Aizawl’s Ramthar veng locality, it stated.